-We use the InspireMD and MGuard trademarks.
+We use the InspireMD and MGuard trademarks in connection with our products.
 We have registered these trademarks in Europe.
 The trademarks are renewable indefinitely, so long as we continue to use the mark in Europe and make the appropriate filings when required.